 Back to school seems like the time of the year that we scramble to get everyone ready.
-There never seems to be enough time to get everything done and that’s why I created a list of the best organization tips for back to school.
+There never seems to be enough time to get everything done and that’s why I created a list of the best back to school organization ideas.

 Instead of scrambling around not being organized for the kids’ school routine, why not grab some amazing organizing ideas you can use to help you and your kids to get back into the swing of things before the bell rings.